 Below is the list of courses that will be offered in the 2026–2027 academic year.
-These courses are not taught every year.
-In most of the elementary years, grammar, writing and poetics are integrated in the program; however, starting in Vice and Virtue course, grammar is taught as a separate subject online.
+This page does not include every course taught in our program, as the courses are rotated every year; however, a complete list may be found on the comprehensive course listing page.
+In the early elementary years grammar, writing and poetics are integrated into the program; however, starting in the Vice and Virtue course, grammar is taught as a separate subject online.
 Click on the title of the course to access the detailed objectives of the course.

 This class is intended for pupils who are learning to read as well as for those students who are currently handicapped by their poor reading, spelling and handwriting.
 In the course students will learn skills so important for a successful academic career: good handwriting, phonics, reading, and basic writing skills.
-Students enrolled in the course will use a phonics/reading and a cursive handwriting book.
-At the end of the year, students will be able to write in the cursive italic hand and read fluidly.
+Students enrolled in the course will use a phonics/reading and a handwriting book.
+At the end of the year, students will be able to write in the italic hand and read fluidly.
 The course is intended for younger students who already know their letters and their sounds (but not necessarily blends, digraphs or diphthongs), but may not be able to read fluidly, and for those older students who may have a learning difficulty in reading or handwriting.
 The course involves reading, dictation and handwriting exercises.
-I am planning to make a teacher’s guide available for the school year for all parents who want more assistance at home.
-The guide will include answers to all of the exercises as well as important resource materials, such as a large book list.
 Suggested class for first graders.
 View the detailed course description and the assignment page by clicking the hyperlinks.

 D is for Dandelion

 Like the previous three years of curriculum, D is for Dandelion covers spelling, phonics, poetry memorization, poetics (in the Teacher's Guide), and reading with comprehension questions.
 Reading selections include a wide variety of genres, including poems, correspondence, journal writing, fantasy, fairytale, allegory, fables, folk tales, myth, biography, history, satire, and realistic fiction.
-There are dictation exercises that not only teach grammar concepts but also reinforces the spelling and phonics.
-However, this fourth year course introduces students to important writing formats and works on skills such as writing summaries, organizing ideas in expository writing, and using literature as prompts for story telling.
+There are dictation exercises that not only teach grammar concepts but also reinforce spelling and phonics.
+However, this fourth-year course introduces students to important writing formats and works on skills such as writing summaries, organizing ideas in expository writing, and using literature as prompts for story telling.

 You may view the assignment page here.